To access iSCSI targets, your ESXi host uses iSCSI initiators.

 - This type of adapter can be a card that presents a standard network adapter and iSCSI offload functionality for the same port.
 The iSCSI offload functionality depends on the host's network configuration to obtain the IP, MAC, and other parameters used for iSCSI sessions.
 An example of a dependent adapter is the iSCSI licensed Broadcom 5709 NIC.

 - Implements its own networking and iSCSI configuration and management interfaces.

-- An example of an independent hardware iSCSI adapter is a card that either presents only iSCSI offload functionality or iSCSI offload functionality and standard NIC functionality.
+- Typically, an independent hardware iSCSI adapter is a card that either presents only iSCSI offload functionality or iSCSI offload functionality and standard NIC functionality.
 The iSCSI offload functionality has independent configuration management that assigns the IP, MAC, and other parameters used for the iSCSI sessions.
-An example of a independent adapter is the QLogic QLA4052 adapter.
+An example of an independent adapter is the QLogic QLA4052 adapter.

 Hardware iSCSI adapters might need to be licensed.
-Otherwise, they will not appear in the client or vSphere CLI.
+Otherwise, they might not appear in the client or vSphere CLI.
 Contact your vendor for licensing information.